Pumpkin Crafts // How to Make Copper Leaf Pumpkins

 Use a paintbrush to thinly cover the pumpkins with the adhesive.
 Be sure to place your pumpkins on a plastic-type surface that won’t stick to the pumpkin.
 Try to cover all surfaces of the pumpkin with adhesive.

-Let the adhesive dry for thirty minutes.
+Let the adhesive dry for twenty minutes.

 Step Two – Apply the Copper Leaf

-Gently press down on the copper sheets to adhere the metal to the adhesive.
+Press down on the copper sheets to adhere the metal to the adhesive.
 I used my fingers (with gloves) and a dry brush to do this.

 Continue to lay sheets down on any spots that need covering.
 Don’t hesitate to pull on the sheet and use the leftover metal for another area.